Shambok97/Medical-Insurance-Costs/README.md

 ## Exploratory Data Analysis

 The dataset was first explored using the describe() function to get a better understanding of the data.
-The dataset was then visualized using the seaborn library to get a better understanding of the data.
+The dataset was then visualized using the seaborn library.

 Furthermore, using linear regression from scikit-learn, the relationship between the variables was explored.
+A R^2 value of 0.75 was obtained suggesting that the model was a good fit.